prodis/elgoob3/README.md

 $ bundle exec rackup
 ```

-The application will be available on http://localhost:9292
+The application will be available on http://localhost:9292.

-Indexing:
+Index examples:
 ```console
 curl -i 'http://localhost:9292/index' -d '{ "pageId": 100, "content": "What is your problem, Watson?
 Do you have it?" }' curl -i 'http://localhost:9292/index' -d '{ "pageId": 200, "content": "Houston, we have a problem." }'